jes-lyn36/kahooty/BONUS.md

 Added a check to make sure that the game has a non-empty title.
 Added a check to make sure that all the game questions has a non-empty title.
 Added a check to make sure that all the answer options of the game is non-empty.

+Made a dropdown so the user can only choose to either inlude a youtube link or image.